 Sixbert holds Master of Science in Natural Resource Assessment and Management and Bachelor of Arts with Education (majoring Geography) from the University of Dar es Salaam.

 Enrique Maurtua Konstantinidis is the head of the Climate Change Department of Fundación Biosfera in Argentina.
-He has also held the position of Coordinator for Climate Action Network Latin America (CANLA) since 2011, from which he coordinates the efforts of all CAN members in the Latin American region.
+He held the position of Coordinator for Climate Action Network Latin America (CANLA), from which he coordinated the efforts of all CAN members in the Latin American region.
 Enrique has been involved in climate change negotiations since 2004 and has participated in several climate activities.
 He first started as a youth representative in the first COY in 2005, then moved onto working in the CAN secretariat and as a consultant to environmental organizations.
 Nowadays, his main focuses are mitigation and agriculture issues.
 He now works with other NGOs and networks to strengthen civil society voice in the Latin American region.

 Henriette Imelda is a Senior Program Officer on Energy and Climate Change (SPEC) in the Institute for Essential Services Reform (IESR).
 She has been working with IESR for more than 3 years, specializing in Energy and Climate Change issues.
 Henriette is also currently active in Access to Energy issues, Fossil Fuel Subsidies, Energy Efficiency and Renewable Energy, Nationally Appropriate Mitigation Actions (NAMAs) and Indonesian Low Carbon Development Strategies (LCDS), as well as Climate Finance issues.